remind101/slashdeploy/README.md

 ## Contributing

 Contributions are highly welcome!
-If you'd like to contribut, please read [CONTRIBUTING.md](./CONTRIBUTING.md)
+If you'd like to contribute, please read [CONTRIBUTING.md](./CONTRIBUTING.md)